-If you’re just starting out your venture, you’re low on cash, and just need to get started a Sole Proprietorship is probably your best bet.
-Sole proprietorship business in owned by one person.
-Because of this, there are many sole proprietor businesses than other forms of businesses.
+If you’re just starting out your venture, you’re low on cash, and just need to get started, a Sole Proprietorship is probably your best bet.
+A Sole Proprietorship business is owned by one person.
+Because of this, there are many Sole Proprietor businesses than other forms of businesses.
 Many businesses that later become large corporations start out as small proprietorships.

-The owner of the sole proprietorship keeps all the profits.
+The owner of the Sole Proprietorship keeps all the profits.
 That’s the good news but the bad news is that the owner is also personally liable for the company’s debts & actions.
 There is no distinction between personal and business income, all the business profit is taxed as personal income.
-The existence of sole proprietor business is limited to owner’s s lifespan, but that’s not something you should be worrying about when you’re just getting started.
-But, one thing you may have to consider is the fact that the capital that can be raised for the business is limited to the amount of proprietor’s personal wealth.
+The existence of a Sole Proprietor business is limited to the owner’s lifespan, but that’s not something you should be worrying about when you’re just getting started.
+But, one thing you may have to consider is the fact that the capital that can be raised for the business is limited to the amount of the proprietor’s personal wealth.
 This limitation means that the business is unable to leverage new business opportunities because of insufficient capital.
-On top of that, the Ownership of sole proprietorship may be difficult to transfer because this requires the sale of the entire business to a new owner.
+On top of that, the ownership of a Sole Proprietorship may be difficult to transfer because this requires the sale of the entire business to a new owner.

-Sole proprietorship has following main advantages compared to other types of business organizations, so let’s start with the pros:
+A Sole Proprietorship has the following main advantages compared to other types of business organizations, so let’s start with the pros:

 A sole proprietorship form of business is easy to form.
 With a small amount of capital, you can start the business.
 Just like formation, it is also easy to shut down the business.

 The profits earned belong to the sole proprietor alone and he bears the risk of losses as well

 The owners can take decisions quickly.
 It’s not all sunshine and glory however, there is quite a bit of downside to registering a sole proprietorship as opposed to a Private Limited entity.